 If you truly care about your cat, then you’ll care about the food they need in order to thrive…

-Please, do no make your cats’ vegan, and do not subject your poor cat to your vegan beliefs.
+Please, do not make your cats vegan, and do not subject your poor cat to your vegan beliefs.
 If you want to be vegan or vegetarian, more power to you!
 That is great.
-But when it comes to your cat, they do not care about animal welfare, and if they are presented between the choice of bean curd and a big juicy steak, I’m just going to let you guess which one they will gravitate towards.
+But when it comes to your cat, they do not care about animal welfare, and if they are presented between the choice of bean curd and a big juicy steak, I’m just going to let you guess which one they will gravitate to.

 Fun little factoid for you on your cat’s preferred taste buds: your feline friend does not have the ability to taste sweetness.
 (Now if only that were true for me…)

 Feline-Nutrition.com goes into detail in layman’s terms as to why this exact diet is essential to your feline’s health:

 Because eating a meat-only diet provides some vitamins and fatty acids in their pre-formed state, cats and many other obligate carnivores have lost the ability to make these amino acids and vitamins in their own bodies the way herbivores or omnivores do.